Original Medicare and Medicare Advantage plans both help people pay atrial fibrillation (A-fib) costs. However, out-of-pocket amounts may differ.

 A-fib is an irregular heartbeat.
 It is a type of arrhythmia.

-According to the Centers for Disease Control and Prevention (CDC), by 2030, more than 12 million people in the United States will have A-fib.
+According to the Centers for Disease Control and Prevention (CDC), by 2030, more than

 The human heart has four chambers.
 The two upper chambers are called atria, and the two lower chambers are called ventricles.